pzxie/wohoox/packages/wohoox/README.md

 ### Key-Value by one action

 > It's common for an action to update one field.
-For example, `updateVersion` is used to update the `version`. `Redux` and `Mobx` are often used like this
+For example, `updateVersion` is used to update the `version`

-> `wohoox` also allows you to update by defining a common action, thus simplifying the definition of the action
+`wohoox` allows you to update by defining a common action, thus simplifying the definition of the action

 ```typescript
 /**